 Gerard "Gerry" Adams was born on October 6, 1948, in Belfast, Northern Ireland.
 The large family was of Catholic background, and years later Adams wrote of the persecution suffered by the region's religious minority under British control.

-Ireland, or the Irish Republic, gained its independence from the British empire during the 1920s, while the mostly Protestant six counties of Northern Ireland remained a province of the United Kingdom.
+Ireland, or the Irish Republic, gained the right to self-governance in the early 1920s as a result of the Anglo-Irish Treaty, while the mostly Protestant six counties of Northern Ireland remained part of the United Kingdom.
 Catholic, or nationalist, parties pushed for unification of N. Ireland with the Irish Republic.